-Our research would thus focus on five main questions pertaining to the use of pledges to curb dishonest behavior: a) evaluate the effect of pledges in reducing dishonesty in repeated situations, and in comparison to traditional measures of fines and sanctions; b) uncover the temporal pattern of the effect of pledges over time; c) understand the psychological mechanism(s) underlying the (discovered) effects of pledges on dishonesty; d) systematically explore and identify how to optimally design pledges (e.g., in respect to language and content); and lastly, generalizing to a more institutional level, e) test how pledges can help rebuild or foster trust between the regulated parties.
-In the following we elaborate on each of these research directions in more detail.
+Our research has five main components:

+Evaluating the effect of pledges in reducing dishonesty in frequently encountered situations, in comparison to traditional measures of fines and sanctions

+Uncovering the temporal pattern of the effect of pledges over time

+Understanding the psychological mechanism(s) underlying the (discovered) effects of pledges on dishonesty

+Systematically exploring and identifying how to optimally design pledges (e.g., in respect to language and content) and, lastly, generalizing to a more institutional level

+Testing how pledges can help rebuild or foster trust between the regulated parties

+In the following subsections we elaborate on each research component.

 C. Detailed Description of the Proposed Research

-Pledges vs. fines
+Evaluating the effectiveness of pledges